School Health Services

 Grades 4K and younger - Three (3) doses of any combination of oral or inactivated polio vaccine

-Grades 5K – 7 – Three (3) doses of any combination of oral or inactivated Polio vaccine with at least one (1) dose received on or after the fourth birthday
+Grades 5K – 12 -Three (3) doses of oral and/or inactivated polio vaccine with at least one (1) dose received on or after the fourth birthday.

 Grades 4K and younger - Current, age-appropriate Hib vaccination according to the currently published Immunization schedule